CommunityToolkit/dotnet/README.md

 ## 🙌 Getting Started

-Please read the [Getting Started with the .NET Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/getting-started) page for more detailed information about using the toolkit.
+Please read the [Getting Started with the .NET Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/getting-started) page for more detailed information.

 ## 📃 Documentation

 All documentation for the toolkit is hosted on [Microsoft Docs](https://docs.microsoft.com/windows/communitytoolkit/).

 All API documentation can be found at the [.NET API Browser](https://docs.microsoft.com/dotnet/api/?view=win-comm-toolkit-dotnet-stable).

 ## 🚀 Contribution

 Do you want to contribute?

-Check out our [.NET Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.
+Check out our [.NET Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines!

 ## 📦 NuGet Packages